Overview

 To calculate your GPA across all completed Political Studies courses:

-- Write down the letter grade that you received in each of your completed Political Studies courses.
+1. Write down the letter grade that you received in each of your completed Political Studies courses.
+Do not include courses from other departments, even if they qualify as a substitute.

-- Convert those letter grades to Grade Points using the Arts and Science conversion table (an ‘A-‘ becomes a 3.7, for example).
-Double the number for POLS 110 and POLS 250 because they are 6.0 credit courses.
+2. Convert those letter grades to Grade Points using the Arts and Science conversion table (an ‘A-‘ becomes a 3.7, for example).
+Double the number for POLS 110 because it is a full-year 6.0 credit course, and do the same for POLS 250 if you took it as a full-year course (this applies to students who took POLS 250 before the 2022–23 academic year).

-- Add all of the Grade Points together, then divide the sum by the number of courses plus two (to account for the doubling of POLS 110 and POLS 250).
-The result is your Political Studies GPA, which will be verified after you apply.
+3. Add all of the Grade Points together, then divide the sum by the number of courses plus one (to account for the doubling of POLS 110; plus two if you took POLS 250 as a full-year course).
+Round the number to two decimal points.
+This is your Political Studies GPA, which will be verified after you apply.

 Selection procedure

-The 20 applicants with the highest Grade Point Averages across all completed Political Studies courses will be allocated to one of their preferred placements using a lottery–preference system, similar to how 400-level courses are allocated.
-Each student will be allocated to their highest-available preference in a random order: the first student gets their top preference, the second gets theirs if it is still available, but their second preference if not, etc. If none of the placements that a student has listed are available when it is their turn, that student will be removed from the pool and replaced by the applicant with the next-highest GPA after the initial 20.
-This procedure will continue until 20 placements have been filled.
+The applicants with the highest Grade Point Averages across all completed Political Studies courses will be allocated to one of their preferred placements using a lottery–preference system, similar to how 400-level courses are allocated.
+Each student will be allocated to their highest-available preference in a random order: the first student gets their top preference, the second gets theirs if it is still available, but their second preference if not, etc. If none of the placements that a student has listed are available when it is their turn, that student will be removed from the pool.
+This procedure will continue until either all of the placements have been filled or no more applicants meet the minimum requirements.